All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Where This Leaves Parents and Pediatricians

 Attia and DeFronzo do not arrive at a tidy conclusion, which is honest.
-The decision to prescribe a GLP-1 drug to a child should be individualized, made with a pediatric obesity specialist, and based on a careful assessment of the child's specific metabolic status, the severity of their obesity, the failure of previous lifestyle interventions, and the family's ability to support a comprehensive treatment approach.
+The decision to prescribe a GLP-1 drug to a child should be individualized, made with a pediatric obesity specialist, and based on a careful assessment of the child's specific metabolic status, the severity of their obesity, the failure of previous lifestyle interventions, and the family's ability to support a full treatment approach.

 If you are a parent of a child with obesity, start with a pediatrician who takes the condition seriously and does not dismiss it as something the child will "grow out of."
 Most children with obesity become adults with obesity.
 Get a full metabolic workup including fasting glucose, insulin, lipids, liver enzymes, and ideally a liver ultrasound.
 Implement the lifestyle changes that are within your control: reduce ultra-processed food at home, increase family physical activity, limit screen time, and address any psychological factors contributing to overeating.